-For the year 31 March 2021 there was an under recovery of DUoS revenue of £21.7m against plan before adjustment for RPI indexation (2020: £9.7m over-recovery), reflecting variability against forecast in consumption volumes year on year, the significant under recovery being direct effect from the lower consumption due to COVID-19.
-This under recovery will be corrected through adjustments in revenues to be received in two years' time, in accordance with Ofgem's methodology.
+For the year-ended 31 March 2022 there was a over recovery of DUoS revenue of £3.6m against plan before adjustment for RPI indexation (2021: £21.7m under-recovery), reflecting variability against forecast in consumption volumes year on year the over recovery being effected by the return of consumption to pre COVID-19 levels.
+This over recovery will be corrected through adjustments in revenues to be received in two years' time, in accordance with Ofgem's methodology.